 To be classed as a CMO, an organization must fulfill five criteria:

-- Owned & controlled by the creators it represents
+Owned and operated by the creators it represents

 A few examples of CMOs include ABRAMUS (Brazil), GEMA (Germany), SACEM (France), and SUISA (Switzerland).

-The landscape of copyright licensing and royalty collection is vast and complex; there are many pay sources across hundreds of countries, all working under their own copyright laws.
-The different types of global organizations we’ve mentioned better help the process of effectively connecting copyright holders to their royalties.
+The landscape of copyright licensing and royalty collection is vast and complex, too.
+Many pay sources are spread across hundreds of countries, who work under their own copyright laws.
+The different types of global organizations we’ve mentioned help copyright holders collect the royalties they’ve earned and deserve.

-Knowing that there are so many pay sources is the first step.
+Knowing there are so many pay sources is the first step.
 Then imagine how much time and energy it would take for you to affiliate as a member and register your songs to each and every one of them.
-That’s why so many songwriters and music creators are turning to publishers or publishing administrators, like Songtrust, for help.
+That’s why so many songwriters and music creators turn to publishers, or publishing administrators like Songtrust, for help.

-If you have any questions about how CMOs, PROs, and any other types of pay sources, don’t hesitate to ask for guidance.
+If you have any questions about CMOs, PROs, and any other types of pay sources, don’t hesitate to contact us.
 We’re here to help.